Redth/ZXing.Net.Mobile/readme.md

 ```

 ### Samples
-Samples for implementing ZXing.Net.Mobile can be found in the /*sample*/ folder.
 There is a sample for each platform including examples of how to use custom overlays.

 ### Using the ZXingScanner View / Fragment / Control
 On each platform, the ZXing scanner has been implemented as a reusable component (view, fragment, or control), and it is possible to use the reusable component directly without using the MobileBarcodeScanner class at all.
 On each platform, the instance of the view/fragment/control contains the necessary properties and methods required to control your scanner.
 By default, the default overlay is automatically used, unless you set the CustomOverlay property as well as the UseCustomOverlay property on the instance of the view/fragment/control.
 You can use methods such as ToggleTorch() or StopScanning() on the view/fragment/control, however you are responsible for calling StartScanning(...) with a callback and an instance of MobileBarcodeScanningOptions when you are ready for the view's scanning to begin.
 You are also responsible for stopping scanning if you want to cancel at any point.